UD-CISC275-F21/ud-cis-scheduler-team-13/Docs/personas.md

 #This filew will serve as a document for adding our personas in order to keep our project sharp and on point.

 John Joe.
 CIS Freshman Year Student.
 He wants to know what courses are out there.

 Jessica Jones.
-Undecided Minor.
+Undecided Major.
 She is still undecided but she wants to learn more about the CIS major.
+Jessica is interested in what CIS majors learn and how much flexibility there is when choosing classes.

 Juan Garcia
 Engineering Major, CIS Minor, Sophomore Year Student.